richardschoen/wrkifsdir/README.md

 The code has been adapted from the IFSPOP utility by Ted Holt/Mark Keck published back in 2013.

-IFSPOP was a nod to the old S/36 POP utility which was the predecessor for PDM on IBM i.
+The IFSPOP app was a nod to the old S/36 POP utility which was the predecessor for PDM on IBM i.

 Here's the original article, but the original file download is no longer available.
 https://www.itjungle.com/2013/08/07/fhg080713-story01